mihkek/vue_vk_video/README.md

 # vue_vk_video

-# Package for integrate vk-video to your project with programm controll of video
+# Package for integrate vk-video to your project on vue-3 with programm controll of video
+# It's works only on vue3!
 # It's not the final version!
 I wil modificate it